richardscarrott/jquery-modal/README.md

 This was written to address some issues I've experienced when working with a number of existing modal plugins:

 * It dynamically sizes the modal based on it's final state, so any styles applied based on .modal * will be taken into account and the modal correctly sized.
-* It avoids the use of fixed positioning to ensure users can always get to the content, even if it's out of the viewport.
+* It avoids the use of fixed positioning to ensure users can always get to the content even if it's outside of the viewport which also means it supports touch devices and IE6.
 * It allows extra classes to be added to the container element (not just the content element) to easily change and extend different 'skins'.
+* It provides a constructor function to allow for multiple instances.
+* It correctly positions itself on touch devices, even when zoomed in.

 ### Options